Holmes Tuttle: Political involvement

 Though he never held public office, Tuttle was very involved in political affairs of the times.
 His political involvement began in 1952, when he campaigned for General Dwight D. Eisenhower.
 He later campaigned for Richard Nixon, Barry Goldwater, and Gerald Ford as well.
 According to his son, Robert Tuttle, Holmes was a delegate to every Republican National Convention from 1960 to 1984.

 Tuttle led a group of California businessmen as they encouraged movie actor Ronald Reagan to run for Governor of California in 1966.
 His reasoning was, "Would you rather vote for a candidate who has spent his life in politics, has never really worked for a living, or created jobs in the private sector while clawing his way to the top and who is beholden to many other politicians for his success in Washington?
 Or would you rather have a candidate who is backed by very successful capitalists who have created dozens of companies and tens of thousands of jobs, people who know what it takes to attain success within our system?"

 Upon Reagan's election, Tuttle assisted in screening people for cabinet positions.
 He later worked on Reagan's 1976 and 1980 presidential campaigns.
 When Reagan was sworn in as president in 1981, Tuttle and fellow businessman Justin Whitlock Dart "sat down with the President and gave our impression of the budget.
 We keep saying the same thing: cut, cut and then cut some more."

 Family

 His son Robert Holmes Tuttle worked in the White House under President Reagan, and was later Ambassador to the UK during George W. Bush's second term.

 His grandnephew is Jim Click, one of the largest auto dealers in southern Arizona.

+Holmes Tuttle was Chickasaw and was inducted into the Chickasaw Hall of Fame in 2017.